 These are the different factors that can stain your teeth:

-- Foods — Blackberries, blueberries, and raspberries all have natural pigments in them that stain your enamel.
+- Foods — Blackberries, blueberries, and raspberries all have natural pigments that stain your enamel.

 - Fluorosis — There can be too much of a good thing when it comes to fluoride.
 Too much leads to fluorosis, which stains the teeth.